Genei180/personalwebsite/README.md

 This Allows me to Document Projects as Extensivly and easy as i want, while still beeing able to Showcase it easily.

 Thanks to Mdsvex i can even Render Svelte Components inside the Markdown Files again if Wanted, giving me even more creative Freedom.
-For an Example see the 3D Rendering Blog Post, where i included the Javascript Canvas Renderer in the Markdown Post.
+For an Example see the [3D Rendering Blog Post](https://genei180.com/blog/ItsACube.md), where i included the fully interactive Javascript Canvas renderer in the Markdown Post.

 # Getting Started Developing Locally